RS11348_GAC-Plan.png

 Strengthening Health Outcomes for Women and Girls

-Every day, over 800 women and girls die from preventable causes related to pregnancy and childbirth.
-Tackling gender inequality would improve the overall health of women and girls around the world and result in fewer deaths.
-Our work to make sexual and reproductive health and rights education and services more accessible and tackling the root causes of gender inequality helps women and girls make informed decisions about their bodies and the health of their children.
+Every day, more than 800 women and girls die from preventable causes related to pregnancy and childbirth.
+Tackling inequality would improve the overall health of women and girls around the world and result in fewer deaths.
+Our work to make health and rights education and services more accessible helps women and girls make informed decisions about their own health and the health of their children.

 The journey